Updated April 2019

 1. How does Virginia define special needs to determine eligibility?

-In addition, it must be reasonable to conclude that the child cannot be placed with the adoptive parents without providing adoption assistance because the child has one or more of the following special need characteristics:
+b.
+There exists a specific factor or condition which makes it reasonable to conclude that the child cannot be adopted without providing title IV-E adoption assistance or Medicaid due to one or more of the following factors:

 A child who meets all medical or disability requirements for Social Security Income (SSI) qualifies as a child with special needs.